Aesica/RMMV/README.md

 ----------------------------------------------------------------------------------------------------------------------

-### AES_X_ActSeqRndTarget
+### AES_ActSeqEx (formerly AES_X_ActSeqRndTarget)
-Info:  Adds random a random target selector to Yanfly's action sequence packs.
+Info:  Adds extra features to Yanfly's action sequence packs.
 Requires YEP_BattleEngineCore, as well as at least 1 of the 3 action sequence packs to do anything meaningful.
-- Details are in the plugin help
 - Allows for selecting X number of random targets from a specified group, ensuring the same target isn't selected more than once
 - Can select from actors, enemies, user's friends, user's opponents, everyone on the field, or manually selected targets
 - These groups can be alive, dead, or both
 - Can optionally exclude the user or the target(s) selected by the player
+- Details are in the plugin help

+**6/19/2020 - 1.1**
+- Added the "text" action sequence, which can be used to write text to the battle log window
+- Changed name of plugin to reflect this

 ----------------------------------------------------------------------------------------------------------------------